nxskok/pasias/docs/23-mds.md

 These are actually not *all* the large ones: M and W, H and N, M and N are also large (which lends some support to these letters being a foursome
-\marginnote{Set of four.
-Match-play golf has a game called  *foursomes* where the two players on each team take it in turns to hit the ball, as opposed to the game called *fourballs*, where each of the two players plays their own ball, and the team's score on a hole is the better of the two players' scores.} rather than two pairs).
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Set of four.
+Match-play golf has a game called  *foursomes* where the two players on each team take it in turns to hit the ball, as opposed to the game called *fourballs*, where each of the two players plays their own ball, and the team's score on a hole is the better of the two players' scores.</span> rather than two pairs).

 If you prefer, you can work from your `dist` object, the thing I called `d`: